darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 "I'll coordinate with Captain Aldara," Lareth confirmed.
 "And begin mapping evacuation routes that avoid Serathis's likely occupation points."

 As they prepared to separate, each to their urgent tasks, Lareth felt the weight of what they were attempting.
-Two days to prepare for convergent catastrophes, with no guarantee that any preparation would prove sufficient.
+Little time to prepare for convergent catastrophes, with no guarantee that any preparation would prove sufficient.

 But through his lattice sight, he also saw something else—the way their magical signatures had begun to harmonize, three very different types of power learning to work in concert.
 Perhaps that unexpected unity would prove more valuable than any defensive ward or tactical preparation.

 "We meet again at sunset," he said.
-"Share intelligence, adjust plans, prepare for tomorrow's challenges."
+"Share intelligence, adjust plans, prepare for whatever challenges come next."

 "Together," Samantha added quietly, and the word carried weight beyond its simple meaning.